ravisankar-PIO/devopsonibmi/README.md

  ## Verify the setup
  Once the initial setup is complete,
  - Open up a new PASE terminal by entering `Ctrl+Shift+J`.
-If the shell is set to bash successfully, you should see the below screen
+If the shell is set to bash successfully, you should see the below screen<br>
   ![alt text](images/bashh.png)
   <br>